kawsarjoy/rolepermission/readme.md

 ### Config File

-Publish the package config file and views to your application.
+Publish the package config file to your application.
 Run these commands inside your terminal.

-    php artisan vendor:publish
+    php artisan vendor:publish --tag=config

 ### Permissible Trait